When I left University and planned to leave my home country,

 - Trocadéro views in Paris

-- Discover some Paris angels, bells and fountains and the events that make their stories richer
+- Discover some Paris angels, bells, and fountains and through their stories find Paris richer

 - Paris for Food & Cooking Utensils